 The payment is made up of a personal rate and extra amounts for dependants.
-If the applicant has no means, he/she will be entitled to the maximum rate of €165.80 per week.
+If the applicant has no means, he/she was entitled to the maximum rate of $\bigcirc 65.80$ per week in 2006 ( $\bigcirc 193$ in 2017).
 If there are means of a low level, the payment will bring the total income up to the maximum appropriate rate of Supplementary Welfare Allowance (the benefit is reduced on an approximately one for one level).
 A qualified adult dependant (i.e. a spouse/partner) increased the total payment while an extra payment was payable for each child dependant.
-See Jobseeker's Allowance rates (Table 15) for the 2011-2016 rates.
+See Jobseeker's Allowance rates (Table 15) for the 2011-2017 rates.
 Prior to September 2007 QIAs were tapered in line with the main claimants means.
 Under the new means assessment (from 26th September 2007) a family rate less means applies without tapered increases for qualified adults, with this full family rate compared to means to calculate the actual rate payable.
-The family rate is therefore based on a personal rate, a full qualified adult rate and full qualified child rate less means.
+The family rate less means.